Save Your Vision Naturally: How Increased Vision Problems Affect Health Care Costs

 Macular degeneration occurs because of damage to the retina.
 The damage results in blurred or dead spots within the field of vision.
 The damage comes in the form of dead photoreceptors or the leaking of blood vessels into the retina.
 Macular degeneration usually occurs slowly and each eye is affected at different rates.

 To combat macular degeneration through diet, make sure you are getting adequate amounts of vitamin C, vitamin E, zinc, and beta carotene.
-We covered vitamin C and E earlier; to get zinc into your diet, add oysters, yogurt, beef, and oatmeal.
+We covered vitamins C and E earlier; to get zinc into your diet, add oysters, yogurt, beef, and oatmeal.
 To get more beta carotene into your diet, add carrots, sweet potatoes, and pumpkin.

 Exercising in general can also reduce the risk of macular degeneration.
 Studies show that even going for a walk three times per week can reduce your risk for this disorder by nearly 70 percent.
 Of course, any cardiovascular exercise will have this effect – so run, bike, walk, and swim to your heart’s content.